BioNGFF/.github/profile/README.md

 #### Specification
  * Q4 2025: Integration of [RFC-5 Coordinate systems and transformations](https://ngff.openmicroscopy.org/rfc/5/index.html).
 See [Review response](https://github.com/ome/ngff/pull/350)

+#### Python libraries
- *
+ * September 2025
+   * Validate the writing of OME-Zarr in OME-zarr py using OME-zarr models.
 ### Projects you may be interested in: ###
-* [OME-zarr py](https://github.com/ome/ome-zarr-py) A Python library for readind and writing multi-resolution images stored in Zarr filesets.
-* [OME-zarr models](https://github.com/ome-zarr-models/ome-zarr-models-py) A Python library for reading OME-Zarr metadata.
 * [napari-ome-zarr](https://github.com/ome/napari-ome-zarr) A [napari] plugin for reading OME-Zarr data.